Bank Secrecy Act

 Banks should assess the risks its private banking activities pose on the basis of the scope of operations and the complexity of the bank’s customer relationships.
 Management should establish a risk profile for each customer to be used in prioritizing oversight resources and for ongoing monitoring of relationship activities.
 The following factors should be considered when identifying risk characteristics of private banking customers:

 - Nature of the customer’s wealth and the customer’s business.
 The source of the customer’s wealth, the nature of the customer’s business, and the extent to which the customer’s business history presents an increased risk for money laundering and terrorist financing.
-This factor should be considered for private banking accounts opened for politically exposed persons (PEP).226
+This factor should be considered for private banking accounts opened for PEPs.250Refer to the core overview section, "Private Banking Due Diligence Program (Non-U.S. Persons)," page 125, and to the expanded overview section, "Politically Exposed Persons," page 290, for additional guidance.

 - Purpose and anticipated activity.
 The size, purpose, types of accounts, products, and services involved in the relationship, and the anticipated activity of the account.